civicteam/docs.civic.com/civic-auth/web3/solana.md

 import { WalletModalProvider} from "@solana/wallet-adapter-react-ui";
 import { embeddedWallet, userHasWallet } from '@civic/auth-web3';
 import { CivicAuthProvider, UserButton, useUser } from '@civic/auth-web3/react';
-import { mainnet, sepolia } from "Solana Adapter/chains";

-// Wrap the content with the necessary providers to give access to hooks: react-query, Solana Adapter & civic auth provider const App = () => {
+// Wrap the content with the necessary providers to give access to hooks: solana wallet adapter & civic auth provider const App = () => {
     const endpoint = "YOUR RPC ENDPOINT";
     return (